1-DARK/CATALYSTxTESSERX/Frontend/Readme.md

 This application is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.

----

-For detailed implementation, refer to the individual HTML files and their inline documentation.
-The system is modular, with shared components (navbar, footer) maintained consistently across pages.